Electrical Outlet Installation Cost

 A typical outlet installation includes:

-• Cutting and patching drywall or siding depending on location
+• Cutting and patching drywall or siding

-• Connecting the wire correctly—which matters more than you think
+• Connecting the wire correctly this matters

 • Cleanup